-41 See London Economics International LLC, Primer on Transmission Formula Rates, (Feb.
-2023) (attached).
+See London Economics International LLC, Primer on Transmission Formula Rates, (Feb.
+2023) (attached); available at: https://wiresgroup.com/primer-on-transmission-formula-rates/.

-- procedures for information exchange, including rules as to which interested parties can submit information requests, the deadlines for submitting these requests, specifications regarding which aspects of a TFR filing the requests can address, the utility's duties in responding to the same, and any requirements for providing details of requests publicly; - procedures for filing informal and formal challenges to an annual update, including filing deadlines, the information that must be provided as part of a challenge, procedures for responding to a challenge on the part of the utility, and steps to follow if the issue(s) cannot be resolved; - procedures for making corrections to annual updates, including how such corrections will apply to current and future rate years; and - other legal issues, such as the procedure for challenging and/or modifying the formula itself, how information provided through information requests may and may not be used, and more.42
+- Procedures for information exchange, including rules as to which interested parties can submit information requests, the deadlines for submitting these requests, specifications regarding which aspects of a transmission formula rate filing the requests can address, the utility's duties in responding to the same, and any requirements for providing details of requests publicly; - Procedures for filing informal and formal challenges to an annual update, including filing deadlines, the information that must be provided as part of a challenge, procedures for responding to a challenge on the part of the utility, and steps to follow if the issue(s) cannot be resolved; - Procedures for making corrections to annual updates, including how such corrections will apply to current and future rate years; and - Other legal issues, such as the procedure for challenging and/or modifying the formula itself, how information provided through information requests may and may not be used, and more.36

-In addition, the Commission already requires TFR protocols to address a lengthy set of criteria, including stakeholder participation, information dissemination, accounting and organizational changes, information requests, annual informational filings, and challenge procedures.43 As particularly relevant here, the Commission further requires that the protocols specify that interested parties can obtain information regarding the utility's cost control methodologies and procurement practices so they can assess whether costs were prudently incurred.44 Thus, many of the cost containment concerns reflected in the
+In addition, the Commission already requires transmission formula rate protocols to address a lengthy set of criteria, including stakeholder participation, information dissemination, accounting and organizational changes, information requests, annual informational filings, and challenge procedures.37 As particularly relevant here, the Commission requires protocols to specify that interested parties can obtain information regarding the utility's cost control methodologies and procurement practices, so they can assess whether costs were prudently incurred.38 Thus, formula rates have a number of attributes that provide significant transparency and opportunity for engagement.

-42 Id. at p.15.
+36 Id. at p.
+15.

-43 Id. at 16-17.
+37 Id. at p.
+16-17.

-44 Id. at 16.
+38 Id. at 16.